emmajanedrews/base-template/_posts/2017-07-24-thinking-about-investing-in-an-airbnb-rental.md

 How do you know if a short-term rental like Airbnb is right for you?
 This is a hot topic here in the Nashville area right now.
 {: .present-before-paste}

-First, be aware that\*\* you need a permit to have an Airbnb property.\*\* The best way to get this is by visiting the **[Nashville metro government website's page](http://www.nashville.gov/Codes-Administration/Construction-and-Permits/Short-Term-Rentals.aspx),**that tells you what it takes to apply for such a permit.
+First, be aware that **you need a permit to have an Airbnb property,**The best way to get this is by visiting the&nbsp;**[Nashville metro government website's page](http://www.nashville.gov/Codes-Administration/Construction-and-Permits/Short-Term-Rentals.aspx),**that tells you what it takes to apply for such a permit.
 It will cost you $50, and you'll want to download the **[QLESS app](https://www.qless.com/L)**, which will allow you to get in line at the office.
 {: .present-before-paste}

 You also want to be sure you have insurance for it.
 Airbnb offers you a $1 million per occurrence once you put your house on their site, which you'll need to apply for a permit.
 Be prepared for a lengthy process.